external-mirrors/pmos-boot-deploy/README.md

 looks for under `/usr/share/boot-deploy/boot_deploy_functions.sh`.
 The default location can be overridden, e.g. for testing purposes, by setting the environment variable `BOOT_DEPLOY_FUNCTIONS`.

+## Contributing

+Thanks for wanting to help out!
+See `CONTRIBUTING.md` for important information about sending patches to add support for weird devices/bootloaders/whatever!